 What to Look for in a Virtual Office

-Instead of registering their businesses with their home addresses or securing permanent office space, many small businesses are electing to use a virtual office.
+Instead of registering their businesses with their home addresses or securing permanent office space, many small businesses are electing to use a virtual office address for their LLC.
 In most cases, virtual offices come with a street address, on-duty reception, mail forwarding, and other business services.
 When assessing virtual office options, small business owners should do the following:

 1. Legitimacy and longevity of business.